-We partner with two small, grassroots organizations to provide university sponsorships for young women in two regions of Guatemala with large indigenous Maya populations: Antigua and Lake Atitlan villages.
+We partner with three small, grassroots organizations to support education in Guatemala, through university sponsorships for young women and funding for after-school tutoring, homework help and a computer literacy lab for elementary and middle school students.
+Our Guatemalan partners operate in two regions with large indigenous Maya populations: Antigua and Lake Atitlan villages.
 Historically, the Maya living in Guatemala have experienced discrimination and continue to live in extreme poverty.
-We provide sponsorship support for young Maya women to attend university.

 Amigos de Santa Cruz supports the communities of Santa Cruz la Laguna, located on Lake Atitlan.
 Executive Director Jessie Cohen and a dedicated staff comprised almost entirely of local women and men operate education and youth programs to equip future leaders with the tools they need to improve their own communities.